ABOUT THE COURSE

 - Race bib is not covered (jackets, runner belts, water bottles, etc.)

-Once again this year, MedStar Sports Health will provide medical support on the course and in the finish line area.
+Once we return to a live event, MedStar Sports Health will provide medical support on the course and in the finish line area.
 The MedStar staff will include certified doctors, registered nurses, physician assistants and EMTs and will provide the necessary medical attention to any patient in need.
 We are grateful to have MedStar Sports Health associated with the event.

-Gatorade Endurance Formula (Lemon-Lime flavor) will be served at each aid station along the course of this year’s race.
+Gatorade Endurance Formula will be served at the finish line of this year’s race.
 Gatorade Endurance Formula is a specialized sports drink that contains approximately twice the amount of sodium (200 mg per 8 ounces) of Gatorade Thirst Quencher, along with chloride, potassium, magnesium and calcium to help sustain hydration by more fully replacing what is lost in sweat.
 Gatorade Endurance Formula also contains a 6% carbohydrate solution (14 grams per 8 ounces), just like Gatorade Thirst Quencher, which research shows is optimal to help speed fluid back into the body and fuel working muscles.
 Gatorade Endurance Formula is available in 34 ounce and 24 ounce sport bottles at major grocery and convenience stores nationwide, and Gatorade Endurance Formula powder is available at specialty athletic stores and at www.gatorade.com/endurance.

-Overall Winners: Trophies will be awarded to the overall male and female champions as well as to the and the second and third place finisher and the first masters finisher in both the male and female divisions.
+Overall Winners: Trophies will be awarded to the overall male and female champions as well as to the and the second and third place finisher.

 NO DUPLICATION OF AWARDS